rocky/trepanjs/doc/api/debugger.markdown

 ## Advanced Usage

-The V8 debugger can be enabled and accessed either by starting the trepanjs sciprt or by signaling an existing Node process with `SIGUSR1`.
+The V8 debugger can be enabled and accessed either by starting via *trepanjs* or by signaling an existing Node process with `SIGUSR1`.

-Once a process has been set in debug mode with this it can be connected to with the trepanjsger.
+Once a process has been set in debug mode with this it can be connected to with trepanjs.
 Either connect to the `pid` or the URI to the debugger.
 The syntax is:

 * `trepanjs -p <pid>` &ndash; Connects to the process via the `pid`